 Hands down, M16 is a rifle with interesting properties and a rich history.
 It all started during the Vietnam War, in which the first troops that were sent in by the United States were using M14 rifles.
-In time, M14s revealed a handful of flaws - they were hard to keep under control when switched to full auto and their burst was less than satisfactory.
+In time, M14s revealed a handful of flaws.
+They were hard to control when switched to full auto, and their burst was less than satisfactory.

-The situation got even more complicated when fighters in North Vietnam started using AK47 rifles that were the complete opposite of M14 - they offered full control, had accurate burst fire and offered great recoil absorption.
+The situation got even more complicated when fighters in North Vietnam started using AK47 rifles that were the complete opposite of M14 and offered full control, had accurate burst fire, and great recoil absorption.
 All those benefits allowed Vietnamese troops to start gaining advantage, making the USA military realize the dire need for a new assault rifle.

-That need allowed AR15, the rifle developed and actively promoted by Eugene Stoner and James Sullivan, to gain some recognition.
+That need allowed AR15, the rifle developed and actively promoted by Eugene Stoner and James Sullivan, to gain recognition.
 Initially, AR15 was a rejected project due to the military decision to focus on M14.
-The difficulties that emerged during warfare made the officials give AR15 (which was renamed into M16 after a couple of changes in design) a second look - and a second chance.
+The difficulties that emerged during warfare made the officials give AR15 (which was renamed into M16 after a couple of changes in design) a second chance.

 Warfare in Vietnam was the beginning of the long way of M16.
-In spite its success in Vietnam warfare it also became the center of an investigation.
+Despite its success in Vietnam warfare, it became the center of investigation.
 After M16 got falsely billed as a “self-cleaning rifle” it resulted in numerous death of the U.S.A soldiers who neglected their rifles to the point of getting them jammed or rendered useless on the battlefield.
-This case caused a Colt representative to educate the American troops on the basics of rifle maintenance while M16 faced fierce political opposition.
+This case caused a Colt representative to educate the American troops on the basics of rifle maintenance, while M16 faced fierce political opposition.

 So, how do you take care of your M16?
 Are there any M16 accessories or materials that you should know about?

-M16 has a complicated history - and a complicated purchase process.
+M16 has a complicated history and purchase process.
 As a Class III weapon, its super short in supply, so it’s not something you can buy at the NFA market.
 You can try your like at weapon auctions where people often sell high-demand firearms.
-However, be ready to pay around $30 000.
-Let’s also not forget the paperwork, the license, the waiting…Well, if you’re a dedicated gun fan, you probably know that already.
-And it doesn’t really scare you.
+But be ready to pay around $30 000.
+Let’s also not forget the paperwork, the license, the waiting…Well, if you’re a dedicated gun fan, you probably know that already, and it doesn’t really scare you.

-Whenever your come across something that looks like the perfect mag charger for your M16-series rifle, it always helps to compare that M16 speed loader with other mag loader options.
-Since there are many video reviews and even online streams done by professional firearms experts and even people with military backgrounds, you won’t find yourself at a shortage of educational material.
-Also, you need a M16 magazine loader video review, you can contact Podavach store and ask for a link to the most gun fans that create lots of informative content for firearms community.
+Whenever your come across something that looks like the perfect mag charger for your M16-series rifle, it always helps to compare that M16 speedloader with other mag loader options.
+Since there are many video reviews and even online streams by professional firearms experts and even people with military backgrounds, you won’t find yourself at a shortage of educational material.
+Besides, if you need a M16 magazine loader video review, you can contact Podavach store and ask for links to the accounts of the most famous gun fans that create lots of informative content for firearms community.

 Speaking of kits and maintenance, you’d definitely want a pre-made kit for your M16.
-There is nothing to be ashamed about.
-Getting an M16 is complicated enough, so it makes no sense to invest your time and money in making an exclusive M16 kit - especially when a pre-made AR15 kit and tutorial will do just fine.
+There is nothing to be ashamed of.
+Getting an M16 is complicated enough, so it makes no sense to invest your time and money in making an exclusive M16 kit, especially when a pre-made AR15 kit and tutorial will do just fine.